 This customer service KPI is not your usual CSAT or FTR.
 That’s because it’s much harder to acquire reviews than it is to get someone to complete a one-question survey.

 Yet, reviews are probably the best indicator of the quality of your offering and your customer service.

-If your reps do an excellent job, it’s likely that your customers will mention it in their reviews.
+If your reps do an excellent job, your customers will likely mention it in their reviews.

 The key is to incorporate reviews acquisition into the process of your customer service.
 Your reps should actively seek reviews and focus on generating user-generated content.